 The lease area in the Colorado River is not tidally influenced and therefore would not be subject to sea-level rise.
 The water level near the existing improvement is regulated primarily by water released upstream from the Davis Dam.
 As stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, extreme heat, drought, and storms.
-Droughts could dramatically reduce river flow and water levels, leading to loss of public access and navigability.
-Climate change will further influence this riverine area by likely increasing scour and decreasing bank stability at a faster rate.

-The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises from floods or droughts during the 10-year term of the lease.
-The gangway, walkway, and boat dock are not likely to be damaged by either storm-created flooding or prolonged droughts due to their floating nature.
-However, the stairway, rock retaining walls, and riprap protection may need reinforcement to withstand higher levels of flood exposure or drought.
+However, the existing improvements, as described in the authorized use above, are not likely to be damaged by either storm-created flooding or prolonged droughts due to the floating nature of the dock.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.